hantsy/spring-security-reactive-auth0-sample/README.md

 # spring-security-reactive-auth0-sample

-Spring Security Reactive and OAuth2(Auth0) Resource Example
+This example project rewrote the original [Spring Security  and OAuth2(Auth0) Example](https://github.com/hantsy/spring-security-auth0-sample) with the new Spring Reactive stack and Kotlin/Kotlin Coroutines.